-But there is a more restricted sense, however, namely that of proclaiming God’s message to gender-mixed audiences, only males are authorized to function as preachers (1 Timothy 2:12).
-Elsewhere, see our article on The Role of Woman.
+But there is a more restricted role of publicly proclaiming God’s message to gender-mixed audiences.
+Only males are authorized to function as preachers (1 Tim.
+2:12).
+See our article on The Role of Woman.

 What does a congregation have a right to expect from its “preacher”?
 Several things come to mind, from one who has studied the matter for many years.

 Be Faithful in Word and Deed

 First, the preacher must be faithful (see 2 Tim.
 2:2).
 This does not suggest that he must be perfect.
 That creature does not exist upon this earth today.
 But his life must not be so marred by flagrant disobedience that he virtually has no moral or spiritual influence.

 Among the many admonitions given to Timothy, Paul encouraged the young brother to “follow after righteousness, godliness, faith, love, patience, meekness” (1 Tim.
 6:11).
 He directed the preacher to be an example to others in both word and manner of life (1 Tim.
 4:12).

 In other words, the actions of the preacher must be faithful to the word he proclaims.

 Second, the sound preacher must possess some degree of ability.
 Paul urged Timothy to commit the word received from him to faithful men who would be able to teach (2 Tim.
 2:2).